-Like anyone else I too could keep the dark shades of my personality hidden, I too could never speak of my vulnerabilities, the troubles in my life or even if I would, I could keep the gory details to my self.
+Like anyone else I too could keep the dark shades of my personality hidden, I too could never speak of my vulnerabilities, the troubles in my life or even if I would, I could keep the gory details of my divorce, health issues and other personal troubles to my self.

-I want to vent out my emotions through my blog, but at the same time, I wish to come back to these records from time to time to gauge my progress.
-To assess where am I heading in life, to smile at my changed self and to feel proud of have swum through the rough times.
+I wanted to vent out my emotions through my blog, but at the same time, I wish to come back to these records from time to time to gauge my progress.

 This blog is a mission, it holds much deeper meaning in my life than just telling the world what I went through, who I am, what am I made of and what life made me decide to do in my circumstances.

 I sincerely wish that by sharing my life-story on a global platform, maybe someone, somewhere, someday will seek inspiration.
 It might help someone prevent getting stuck in situations like I have and find better, timely resolution of issues that can leave deep, painful scars.